top of page

 Dance in Education Advocacy

-#LetUsDance is an initiative by DLG to champion the transformative power of dance in education.
-We believe that dance isn't just an art form; it's a vital part of a well-rounded education that fosters creativity, collaboration, and confidence.
-Our campaign features a series of four compelling films, each tailored to resonate with a unique audience: Young People, Parents, Head Teachers & Governors, and Government & Policy Makers.
+DLG are working with One Dance UK to continue to champion the transformative power of dance in education.
+Our campaign features a series of four compelling films, each tailored to resonate with a unique audience: Government & Policy Makers, Head Teachers & Governors, Parents and Young People.

 "Access to high-quality dance education is the birthright of every child, not a luxury"